Anthropic

 Ombuds/whistleblowing/trustworthiness:

 • The lab has a reasonable process for staff to escalate concerns about safety.
 If this process involves an ombud, the ombud should transparently be independent or safety-focused.
 Evaluated holistically.
-Score: 25%: Anthropic committed to “Implement a non-compliance reporting policy.”
-Senior staff member Zac Hatfield-Dodds told us Anthropic has implemented this policy, “I think it fully meets your criteria . . . including independence,” and it “will be described in the forthcoming RSP v1.1.”
+Score: 100%: Anthropic has a noncompliance reporting policy.
+See also comment by a senior Anthropic staff member.

 Alignment program